Asian Slaw with Peanut Dressing

 Peanut Sesame Dressing

-• Peanut butter – smooth peanut butter works best here.
-I always buy the drippy kind of peanut butter (that you have to stir the oil in when you first open the jar).
-You could also use a crunchy peanut butter if you wanted that added crunch to your salad.
+• Peanut butter – smooth peanut butter works best here (the drippy kind of peanut butter that you have to stir the oil in when you first open the jar).
+You could also use a crunchy peanut butter in a pinch.
+Almond butter or tahini would work if you can’t do peanuts.

 • Lime juice and rice wine vinegar– helps to add a tangy flavor to the sauce and to balance out the fat from the peanut butter.

-• Sesame oil – sesame oil has a very distinct flavor and a little sesame oil goes a long way.
+• Sesame oil – sesame oil gives the dressing a very distinct flavor.
+It’s important to note that a little sesame oil goes a long way (so don’t over do it).
 Store sesame oil in the fridge to ensure it doesn’t go rancid.

 • Garlic powder, ground ginger, salt – I tend to use garlic powder and ground ginger in recipes as I always have them on hand and they are easy to add to the sauce.